ultralytics/ultralytics/docs/en/datasets/segment/crack-seg.md

 ## Dataset YAML

 A YAML (Yet Another Markup Language) file is employed to outline the configuration of the dataset, encompassing details about paths, classes, and other pertinent information.
-Specifically, for the Crack Segmentation dataset, the `crack-seg.yaml` file is managed and accessible at [this link](https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/crack-seg.yaml).
+Specifically, for the Crack Segmentation dataset, the `crack-seg.yaml` file is managed and accessible at [https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/crack-seg.yaml](https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/crack-seg.yaml).

 !!!
 Example "ultralytics/cfg/datasets/crack-seg.yaml"